 4. Avoid certain types of drinks

 Alcohol contains calories and has no essential nutrients.
 Consider these extra calories and sugars and always avoid liqueurs, sweet wines, tonic, regular soda, fruit juice and sugary drink mixers.
-Also avoid drinks that are higher in alcohol content such as craft beers and spirits that are more than 80 proof.
+Also avoid drinks that are higher in alcohol content, such as craft beers and spirits that are more than 80 proof.

 5. Stop drinking when you need to and make sure you can get help

 If you experience a low blood glucose reading while drinking, stop drinking.
 Have something to eat and drink water.
 Remember that you could get to the point that you are not aware that you’re having low blood sugar symptoms.
-Being drunk and low hypoglycemia cause the same symptoms of sleepiness and dizziness, and this means your treatment could be delayed.
+Being drunk and hypoglycemia cause the same symptoms of sleepiness and dizziness, and this means your treatment could be delayed.
 Remember to monitor your sugar and always wear your diabetes identification when drinking to avoid this problem.

-So to sum it up, the key to safe drinking if you have diabetes is to drink in moderation and to monitor your blood sugar regularly.
+To sum it up, the key to safe drinking if you have diabetes is to drink in moderation and to monitor your blood sugar regularly.
 This will keep you healthy and safe when you enjoy a toast with friends and family this holiday season.